 5. There is a God and it is not me.

-When life gets interrupted and things go splat, people press all the kings horses and all the kings men into service.
-Even if something extreme has happened, they sometimes expect for things to get back to normal.
-The old normal.
+When life gets interrupted and things fall apart, people press all the kings horses and all the kings men into service.
+Even if something extreme has happened, they hold out for things to get back to the way they were.
 I have found that this natural instinct can set a person up for frustration.
 Even well-meaning efforts to gain “closure” on something can give the impression that things will return to the way they were.
 Often that is not the case.
 Life’s interruptions can bring permanent change, but it need not be a change for the worse.
 What is more helpful in moving through such a season is to look for milestones.
 A milestone is anything that marks progress towards a new normal.
 They can bring a resolve to seek peace with God and to live above the circumstances.